By: Author John Cunningham. Published: 2020/11/11 at 7:22 pm

-You’ll find useful resources on this page, tips, links to tools, parts, and supplies required to complete your repair.
+You’ll find useful resources on this page, tips, and links to tools, parts, and supplies required to complete your repair.
 Mower repair is safe once you remember to follow basic good working practices.
-Watch the video before attempting any repairs, most are just common sense.
-However if you only remember one of them, remember this one:
+Watch the video before attempting any repairs; most are just common sense.
+However, if you only remember one of them, remember this one:

 When working on your mower engine, always remove the plug wire to prevent accidental starting.

 Constant vibration can damage the nerves in your hands.
 It’s known as hand-arm vibration Syndrome (HAVS), and it’s not repairable.
 Mowers, as you know, create a lot of vibration which is transmitted through your hands.
 I wear Mechanix gloves in the workshop when using air tools; they’re made with thermoplastic padding material that absorbs and dissipates vibration.